sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-microcopy-editor/index.md

 will code the element, situation, or place where the microcopy will exist (like a new button, for example), define its key, and then add it to the microcopy file edited by the Microcopy editor.
-Once the key exists in the template microcopy file, you can copy the new key-value pair into the Microcopy editor.
+Once the key exists in the microcopy file, you can copy the new key-value pair into the Microcopy editor.

 Supporting multiple languages in your marketplace is a special case of adding microcopy.
 Because the Microcopy editor only works with a single